dvlsc000/ComputationalTheory/README.md

    - Presence of known primes (e.g., `97` below 100).
    - Absence of known composites (e.g., `99`).

-Both methods, when tested, should yield the same prime sets for the same ranges, with the sieve typically outperforming trial division for larger ranges.

 ### 4.4 Research References for Task 4

 - **Prime Generation (Design)**